captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ## PAOLA:
 What?
 ---
-He no lift finger to save Jews.
+He no lift finger to help the Jews.
 ---
 He sit there twirling thumbs on ‘quel posto’
 ---
-when Nazis come in and put all of us on trains.
+when Nazis come and put us on trains.
 ---
 Rosa said he save Rabbi.
 ---
-She heard on radio he save Zolli.
+She hear on radio he save Zolli.
 ---
 ## DAVIDE:
 Zolli è un traditore.